mesonbuild/meson/docs/markdown/snippets/introspect_deps_no_bd.md

-## `introspect --dependencies` can now be used without configured build directory
+## `introspect --scan-dependencies` can now be used to scan for dependencies used in a project

-It is now possible to run `meson introspect --dependencies /path/to/meson.build` without a configured build directory.
+It is now possible to run `meson introspect --scan-dependencies /path/to/meson.build` without a configured build directory to scan for dependencies.

-However, the generated output is vastly different from running the introspection command with a build directory.

 The output format is as follows: